Is VGSH a Good Investment? The Case For and Against (2026)

 What are you buying with VGSH?

 Vanguard Short-Term Treasury ETF (VGSH) is a passively managed bond fund that tracks the Bloomberg US Treasury 1-3 Year Index.
-It holds a basket of US Treasury notes with remaining maturities between one and three years, so its returns come primarily from the interest those Treasuries pay plus small price movements as rates change.
+It holds a portfolio of US Treasury notes with remaining maturities between one and three years, so its returns come primarily from the interest those Treasuries pay plus small price movements as rates change.
 Because its holdings are short-dated and backed by the full faith and credit of the US government, the fund carries very low credit risk and only modest interest-rate sensitivity (a short duration).
 VGSH charges a 0.03% expense ratio, holds roughly $34 billion in assets, and pays distributions monthly.
 Investors typically use it as a place to park cash, dampen the volatility of a stock-heavy portfolio, or earn yield without taking on the larger price swings of longer-term bond funds.
 It is not an equity fund and does not hold any company stocks.

 Largest holdings (approximate as of early 2026; verify on Vanguard's fund page):